-The "Joe Fund" was endowed by the University Honors College Board of Regents and is supported by generous gifts from alumni and friends to honor the service of the founding dean of the University Honors College, Joe Hendricks.
-The fund supports scholarship awards for undergraduate students enrolled in the University Honors College and sustains an annual faculty-nominated award, the Joe Hendricks University Honors College Scholarship for Academic Excellence.
+The "Joe Fund" was endowed by the University Honors College Board of Regents and is supported by generous gifts from alumni and friends to honor the service of the founding dean of the Honors College, Joe Hendricks.
+The fund supports scholarship awards for undergraduate students enrolled in the Honors College and sustains an annual faculty-nominated award, the Joe Hendricks Honors College Scholarship for Academic Excellence.

-Endowed by Virginia and Norman V. McKibben ’59, this fund provides scholarships to undergraduate students in engineering who are enrolled in the University Honors College.
+Endowed by Virginia and Norman V. McKibben ’59, this fund provides scholarships to undergraduate students in engineering who are enrolled in the Honors College.

-This endowed scholarship fund was established by Ms. Sally J. Tripp to support first-year UHC students with unmet financial need and whose academic major falls within the College of Science or the College of Liberal Arts, excluding psychology or sociology, and excluding students who participate in revenue sports at the university.
+This endowed scholarship fund was established by Ms. Sally J. Tripp to support first-year HC students with unmet financial need and whose academic major falls within the College of Science or the College of Liberal Arts, excluding psychology or sociology, and excluding students who participate in revenue sports at the university.
 Preference is given to women who lived in a single parent household while in high school.
-Initial award is for one year with possibility for renewal pending review by UHC staff.
+Initial award is for one year with possibility for renewal pending review by HC staff.

-This fund was created by Wayne and Marta von Borstel to provide scholarships to graduates of Hood River, The Dalles-Wahtonka, or Sherman County high schools who are enrolled in the University Honors College.
+This fund was created by Wayne and Marta von Borstel to provide scholarships to graduates of Hood River, The Dalles-Wahtonka, or Sherman County high schools who are enrolled in the Honors College.
 Awardees receive $5,000 in the first year as incoming freshmen, $2,000 is their second years, $1,000 in their third year, and then $2,000 upon completion of the Honors thesis.
 Students have up to six years from their first year in the UHC to complete the thesis and still remain eligible for the $2,000 award.

-University Honors College alumni Melinda von Borstel Smith ’06 and Donald von Borstel ’06 created this scholarship to provide merit-based awards to undergraduates enrolled in the University Honors College.
+Honors College alumni Melinda von Borstel Smith ’06 and Donald von Borstel ’06 created this scholarship to provide merit-based awards to undergraduates enrolled in the University Honors College.

 Sue and Martin Koffel created this scholarship fund in honor of Mrs. Koffel’s mother, Janet Richens Wiesner.
 In addition to tuition scholarships for undergraduate women in the University Honors College majoring in any branch of science, this fund supports an annual faculty-nominated award.

-Endowed by the Honorable Mary Carlin Yates ‘68 in honor of her mother, Barbara Carlin, this fund provides scholarships for undergraduate students enrolled in the University Honors College.
+Endowed by the Honorable Mary Carlin Yates ‘68 in honor of her mother, Barbara Carlin, this fund provides scholarships for undergraduate students enrolled in the Honors College.

-Created by Corvallis Radiology P.C. to honor David Zajicek, this fund provides scholarship support to graduates of Benton County high schools who have demonstrated a high level of community service, participated in high school extracurricular activities, and are enrolled in the University Honors College.
+Created by Corvallis Radiology P.C. to honor David Zajicek, this fund provides scholarship support to graduates of Benton County high schools who have demonstrated a high level of community service, participated in high school extracurricular activities, and are enrolled in the Honors College.
 The fund supports annual awards of $1,000.

 The Chambers Environmental Research Fund is intended to foster projects or research in applied environmental enhancement and/or conservation involving the preservation or betterment of Oregon’s wilderness, natural resources, or quality of life.
-Established in 1977 in memory of Richard Chambers, a pioneer in Oregon environmental protection who developed anti-litter legislation which still stands today as an example of how recycling efforts can reduce the flow of garbage and conserve increasingly precious energy, Chambers awards are made as a part of the UHC's biannual DeLoach Work Scholarship program (see below).
+Established in 1977 in memory of Richard Chambers, a pioneer in Oregon environmental protection who developed anti-litter legislation which still stands today as an example of how recycling efforts can reduce the flow of garbage and conserve increasingly precious energy, Chambers awards are made as a part of the HC's biannual DeLoach Work Scholarship program (see below).
 All DeLoach applications that are environmental in nature will be reviewed for eligibility to receive the Chambers Environmental Research Award.

 Supported by an endowment established by "Grandma Honors," Mrs. Anita Summers, this award is intended to provide partial support for expenses incurred by Honors students presenting their research at a professional meeting in their field.